ratwolfzero/Chladni_Figures/README.md

 f_{mn} = k \sqrt{\left(\tfrac{m}{L_x}\right)^2 + \left(\tfrac{n}{L_y}\right)^2},
 $$

-with $k$ setting the frequency scale.
-In real plates $k$ depends on material properties, but in this simplified simulation we take $k=1$.
+The constant $k$ sets the overall frequency scale for the membrane’s vibrational modes.
+In this simplified simulation, we set $k=1$ to normalize the frequencies.
+In real Chladni plates, the frequency scale depends on material properties (e.g., density and stiffness) and the plate’s thickness and size, which determine the actual vibration frequencies.

 The **nodal lines** of this mode come from the zeros of the spatial factor